Academic integrity and Ethics Review Board

 ESHCC Ethics Review Board

-The Ethics Review Board considers ethical questions connected with the specific nature of prospective research.
-The Board assesses proposals submitted by ESHCC researchers in the domains of Social Sciences and the Humanities.
-The Ethics Review Board is not responsible for checking on compliance with what has been agreed upon in the Ethics Review Procedure by way of the consent letter, except, in particular cases, for externally funded research.
+The Ethics Review Committee considers ethical questions connected with the specific nature of prospective research.
+The Committee assesses proposals submitted by ESHCC researchers in the domains of Social Sciences and the Humanities.
+The Ethics Review Committee is not responsible for checking on compliance with what has been agreed upon in the Ethics Review Procedure by way of the approval letter, except, in particular cases, for externally funded research.
+Revisions of, or amendments to, a research project that has been approved by the Ethics Review Committee, need to be reviewed by the Ethics Review Committee as well.

-Please note, the ESHCC Ethics Review Board discourages (Re)MA-students to do research with vulnerable people.
-If they, after careful consideration, still want to do this type of research, they have to ask for consent of the Ethics Review Board following the same procedure as ESHCC researchers.
+Please note, the ESHCC Ethics Review Committee discourages (Re)MA-students to do research with vulnerable people.
+If they, after careful consideration, still want to do this type of research, they have to ask for approval from the Ethics Review Committee following the same procedure as ESHCC researchers.
 We ask the supervisor to check the forms before they are submitted.
-The Ethics Review Board communicates with the supervisor.
+The Ethics Review Committee communicates with the supervisor.

 The following people have a seat on the Board: